lutschdig/XAI_spec_AudioMNIST/README.md

 - Evaluate models (accuracy, confusion matrix and loss plots)
 3. Run all cells above the section "Set parameters and run script" of the second script [`01_Preprocessing_Training_Evaluation.ipynb`](01_Preprocessing_Training_Evaluation.ipynb) within Google Colab
 4. Use the three possibilites of section "Set parameters and run script" to create explanations (detailed information on the options are explained in the script):
-a) For several spectrograms: Output examples for each model (see options in the script)
+- For several spectrograms: Output examples for each model (see options in the script)
-b) For a specific spectrogram/model: Outputs for one spectrogram
+- For a specific spectrogram/model: Outputs for one spectrogram
-c) For filtered spectrograms: Outputs for several spectrograms, filtered by wrongly or correctly predicted
+- For filtered spectrograms: Outputs for several spectrograms, filtered by wrongly or correctly predicted
 5. Additionally, section "Input information" can be used to:
 - print a table with wrongly or correctly predicted spectrograms of a specific model
 - print which participants are in the test split of a specific model